5axes/CustomSupportCylinder/README.md

 **New 2.4.0**

 - Possibility to define a max size for the base of the support

+**New 2.5.X**

+- Possibility to define freeform support via STL File

 The initial version was tested on Cura 4.5 but last release tested from 4.2 to 4.8